AbhiCoder11/mern-ui/README.md

        {}- use to write values or dynamic dta within JSX;

        Each child in an array or iterator should have a unique "key" prop.

+       we should always try to keep our render() more and more simple and clear.

+       inside render return if you want to use JS functions use {this.myfunction()}

+       e.target{
+           value:'',
+           checked:true/false,
+       }

+       - the onchange handler function represents the DOM.

+       //refs and uncrolled events.
+       - uncontrolled events dont have a handler dont have a DOM state value. they are simply stored as variable in primary memory.